Nutrition and Dietetics

 Contact: Lyn Herd, Director Social Work

 The Department of Speech Pathology at Calvary Mater Newcastle manages patients referred for acute swallowing and communication problems.
 Patients are referred for future management to community agencies as appropriate.
 The department conducts modified Barium Swallow procedures for patients as required.
 Education is provided to staff, patients and families about Speech Pathology issues.
-Another important function is the provision of clinical education to Speech Pathology students through the Student Unit (joint initiative with the University of Newcastle).
 The unit has previously participated in clinical trials and is willing to consider supporting any research projects that can be facilitated within the department.

 Contact: Tricia Potter, Director Speech Pathology